-Today on Twitter, I saw a tweet by Andreas Hubenthal, who I already know since early school years.
+Today on Twitter, I saw a tweet by Andreas Hubenthal, who I have already known since my early school years.
 He mentioned Instagantt, which is a two-way synchronization extension for the popular task management application Asana.
-As the solution name already suggested, it was designed to enable Gantt charting for projects you are managing on Asana, and as a project manager, I wanted to check that out more and gave it a test drive.
+As the solution name already suggested, it was designed to enable Gantt charting for projects you are managing on Asana, and as a project manager, I wanted to check that out more and give it a test drive.

 You only have to connect it up to your Asana account by logging in with your credentials or authentication via a social media platform account, and then you may choose what project you want to work on.
 If you don’t have a project, just quickly create one on Asana before you try gantting the void.

 A Gantt chart is a visualization of activities represented by bar elements that have a width to reflect their planned duration on a time axis.
 This type of chart that is popular for project management was named after Henry Gantt, who was an American mechanical engineer and management consultant.
 Gantt designed this type of visualization around the years of 1910 – 1915.